AlexCheese/nomic/rules.md

 ----------------------------------------------------------------------

 Rule 339 (Mutable)

-Pass Go:
+**Pass Go**

       Does Nothing

       The third person to vote yes to this gets 25 points for free

 ----------------------------------------------------------------------